wpdas/rehoc/README.md

 # <img src='https://github.com/Wpdas/rehoc/raw/master/rehoc_logo_text.png' height='60' alt='Rehoc Logo' />

-Rehoc is a tool to manage state container for React apps.
+Rehoc is a tool to manage state container for React (JS and Native) apps.
 It was first used in a React project being built totally thinking in its ecosystem.
 The work behind the scenes happens using the new Context API provided by React.

 It helps you write applications that behave consistently, you can work in a simple and easy way by using Rehoc once that it's clear how to use and change states.
 Rehoc also has friendly error messages so it's easy to identify when something is wrong with the states.